Arle89/parking_place/readme.txt

 To park off call method unparking.
 Parking method search empty place in correct lines for vehicle type Create instance of need class and place it on empty place

+Maybe not all is perfect, wait for feedback))